For the answer to “How do I serve Qwen3-VL-Embedding-2B (or 8B)?” see the last section.

 --hf-overrides '{"is_matryoshka": true}'

 Caveat: you cannot batch multimodal inputs (as of vLLM v0.15.1).
-You can batch text-only embeddings via the input key.
+You can batch text-only embeddings via the input key in the EmbeddingCompletionRequest object.

 curl http://localhost:8000/v1/embeddings \